 The respective tax return has to be filed by 31 March of the following year (a few cantons have different deadlines) in the canton where the taxpayer has been resident at the end of the respective tax period.
 Filing extensions are usually granted until September/November upon request.
 Married couples mandatory file a joint Swiss tax return and are assessed together.

-Resident foreign nationals, who are taxed through the wage withholding system, can only (and have to) file a tax return if their gross employment income exceeds CHF 120,000 (Geneva: CHF 120,000) per year.
+Resident foreign nationals, who are taxed through the wage withholding system, can only (and have to) file a tax return if their gross employment income exceeds CHF 120,000 per year.
 If the threshold is not exceeded, there may still be a requirement to file a supplementary tax return if the individual has other reportable income or wealth.
 For this, the cantons have set different de minimis amounts.

 Recent significant changes for resident foreign nationals

-For the tax year 2021 (filing deadline in 2022), there will be a change for persons subject to withholding tax with Swiss residency who previously did not reach the required level in terms of annual gross salary of CHF 120,000 (will also apply for Geneva, which has changed from CHF 500,000 to CHF 120,000).
+For the tax year 2021 (filing deadline in 2022), there has been a change for persons subject to withholding tax with Swiss residency who previously did not reach the required level in terms of annual gross salary of CHF 120,000 (threshold also now applying for Geneva, which has changed from CHF 500,000 to CHF 120,000).
 As of the 2021 tax period (i.e. for the first time at the beginning of 2022), such persons may apply for a subsequent ordinary assessment.
 For this purpose, they must submit a corresponding application to the competent cantonal tax administration by March 31 of the tax year following the due date of the benefit (for the first time by 31 March 2022 for the tax year 2021).